 The Cottagecore movement was started in early 2017 when users began to mention the term on Instagram and Tumblr.

 Eventually, thanks to influencers promoting the Cottagecore lifestyle on TikTok, the term reached global recognition in 2019.

-Bucolic scenery (rural, countryside, or country life) that had proliferated these social media platforms over the last five years were christened with a name.
+As such, the bucolic scenery of the rural, countryside, and real country life that had proliferated social media platforms over the last five years were christened with a name.

 Think rare countryside scenery, nostalgic peasant dresses, rustic handmade crafts, and artisanal creations in fashion and homeware.

 By wearing dresses with ruffles and floral prints or finding refuge in a rural setting occasionally, most of us partake in Cottagecore activities without even realizing it.

 However, there’s so much more to Cottagecore than just rare countryside scenery and nostalgic peasant clothing.

 Beyond interpretations of romanticized rural and farm lifestyles, Cottagecore aesthetics tap into many rustic and rural concepts.

 Cottagecore also explores and draws inspiration from the existence of witches, gnomes, or fairies.

 As such, the concept of Cottagecore is centered around ideas of a simple life in harmony with nature.